bngom/azure-databricks-cicd/cheat cheet.md

 ![](./assets/release-pipeline-success-2.png)

-Our Notebook is deployed
+Our Notebook is deployed.

 ![](./assets/notebook-deployed.png)

-Our library is imported and installed on our cluster
+Our library is imported and installed on our cluster.

 ![](./assets/library-installed.png)

-We are now ready to make play in our workspace
+We are now ready to play in our workspace.